 Some types of chronic back pain and nerve pain are difficult to treat with conventional methods.
-For patients who have chronic pain due to post laminectomy syndrome or sciatica (lumbar radiculopathy), Center for Pain Management often recommends a spinal cord stimulator implant (SCS).
+For patients who have chronic pain due to post laminectomy syndrome or sciatica (lumbar radiculopathy), Center for Pain Management in Indianapolis often recommends a spinal cord stimulator implant (SCS).

 The SCS consists of wires (called “leads”) that are inserted into the space around the spinal column and attach to a small implanted battery.
 The battery generates electrical pulses that travel along the leads and create a tingling sensation that replaces or minimizes pain signals.